Department website: http://medicine.hsc.wvu.edu/pt

 The Profession of Physical Therapy

 Demand for physical therapy services is expected to continue over the next ten years.
+The Bureau of Labor Statistics projects growth of 22 percent from 2018 to 2028, which is much faster than average for all occupations.
 The demand for physical therapists in all practice settings is affected by such factors as an aging population and increased emphasis on a healthy, active lifestyle.
 The professional organization represents therapists on healthcare issues and is working hard to assure that physical therapy will continue to be a favorable career choice.

 Some physical therapists work as employees in these settings, while others are self-employed as owners or partners in private practices.
 Settings, employment arrangements, career responsibilities, and career opportunities depend on the interests and skills of each practitioner.